 There is this saying, ‘I cried because I had no shoes, till I saw a man with no feet.”
 No doubt, our trauma is valid and we have a right to feel resentful, angry, sad, and hurt.
-Sometimes, we can get so focussed on ‘what’s wrong’ and lose sight of ‘what’s right.‘ I have learned that building within me a feeling of gratitude for my blessing helps me shift my perspective from lack to abundance.
+Sometimes, we can get so focused on ‘what’s wrong’ and lose sight of ‘what’s right.‘ I have learned that building within me a feeling of gratitude for my blessing helps me shift my perspective from lack to abundance.

 Recently, I connected with Martha Tawney, a deaf woman from Poland who came to America to study when she was 21.
-She was born deaf but due to her mother getting German Measles while she was in-utero.
+She was born deaf but due to her mother getting German Measles while she was in utero.
 Since I grew up with a deaf cousin, I felt immediately connected to her.

 Like me, she too is also on this difficult journey of healing childhood trauma, scoliosis, back pain, and chronic fatigue.